 The following courses (or equivalents) will be required for admittance to the program:

 - GEO ENG 2605 Statics and Mechanics of Geological Materials

 The following courses (or equivalents) are required:

-- GeE 5381 Int.
+- GEO ENG 5381 Int.
 Subsurface Hydrology and Cont.
 Trans.
 Mechs

 In addition a practice-oriented project report is required for new students.
-This requires enrolling in three hours of GeE 6400, and producing a practice-oriented report in a geotechnical-oriented project that promises results equivalent to, or superior to, that which might be expected at Missouri S&T.
+This requires enrolling in three hours of GEO ENG 6400, and producing a practice-oriented report in a geotechnical-oriented topic approved by the program coordinator.

 * *Curriculum is subject to change.
 Other courses approved by the program coordinator may be substituted for any of the above listed courses on a case-by-case basis.